oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Task 5: Secrets

-A Kubernetes Secret is an API object used to store sensitive information such as passwords, tokens, or keys.
-It is important to note that a Secret, by default, is not encrypted only base64-encoded, but they are still useful.
+A Kubernetes *Secret* is an API object used to store sensitive information such as passwords, tokens, or keys.
+It is important to note that a *Secret*, by default, is not encrypted only base64-encoded, but they are still useful.

 > a Secret, by default, is not encrypted